vippsas/vipps-ecom-api/vipps-ecom-api.md

 See
 [`orderId` recommendations](https://developer.vippsmobilepay.com/docs/common-topics/orderid)
-in Common topics.
+in the Knowledge base.

 ### `transactionText` recommendations

 See
-[Recommendations for `paymentDescription` and `transactionText`](https://developer.vippsmobilepay.com/docs/common-topics/transactiontext/) in Common topics.
+[Recommendations for `paymentDescription` and `transactionText`](https://developer.vippsmobilepay.com/docs/common-topics/transactiontext/) in the Knowledge base.

 ### URL Validation

 See
 [URL Validation](https://developer.vippsmobilepay.com/docs/common-topics/url-validation)
-in Common topics.
+in the Knowledge base.

 ## Callbacks